 A - I charge $20-30/1,000 words for my Copy Cleanup of your manuscript.
 (See fee calculations for an explanation of how fees are reached.)

-who'll polish your story with consideration and care?
+Looking for a conscientious editor who'll polish your story with consideration and care?

 You've come to the right place!